Skip to main content

 Ready for another magic moment?
 Cross the Arctic Circle!

-You are now 66.33 degrees north and are entering the land of the midnight sun.
+You are now at 66.33 degrees north and are entering the land of the midnight sun.

 In summer, the low rays of the sun shine through the night and colour the landscape in beautiful warm tones.
 No need to hurry back before sunset!

-The Arctic Circle passes through Rødøy.
-Rødøyløva mountain, is another highlight in this area.
+The Arctic Circle passes through Rødøy, where the Rødøyløva mountain, is a popular highlight.
 The hike is relatively easy, and little can compete with the view from the top (pictured here)!

-Continue north and see one of the most beautiful attractions along this road: the Svartisen glacier.
+Continue north and see one of the most amazing attractions along this road: the Svartisen glacier.

-You can stop here for a guided tour on the ice if you want.
+You can stop here for a guided tour on the ice.

 All good things must come to an end.
 The final destination on the coastal route is the lively city of Bodø.

-But before you reach the city, stop to admire the mighty forces of nature at play in the world’s strongest maelstrom, Saltstraumen.
+But before you reach it, do stop to admire the mighty forces of nature at play in the world’s strongest maelstrom, Saltstraumen!

 Underneath the boiling surface, the marine life is incredibly rich, which is great for diving (with certified guides, only, as the currents are extremely strong).